boschrexroth/ctrlx-automation-sdk/doc/samples-python/datalayer.client.bulk/README.md

 ## Introduction

-The sample demonstrates how to use bulk operations to handle values of the ctrlX Data Layer.
+The sample demonstrates how to use bulk operations to handle values of the __ctrlX Data Layer__.

 ## Function Description